-Nobody really knows where myths come from, often they are based on loose facts that becomes distorted or outdated over time.
+Nobody really knows where myths come from, often they are based on loose facts that become distorted or outdated over time.
 This is especially prevalent in the security sector where there is a necessary degree of secrecy due to its very nature.

 Whilst discretion is useful when it comes to keeping your security protocols guarded, it is not very helpful when it comes to sharing details between the security community and its clients.
-At TDSi we want our partners and customers to be clear on the benefits (and potential drawbacks) their security options – so we here we present the ‘TDSi Security Myths Busted’ guide which looks to dispel a few common misconceptions.
+At TDSi we want our partners and customers to be clear on the benefits (and potential drawbacks) to their security options – so here we present the ‘TDSi Security Myths Busted’ guide which looks to dispel a few common misconceptions.

 Like many popular technologies, MIFARE has caught the attention of criminals as much as security operators and users.
 Inevitably the legitimate security industry is always shadowed by individuals and groups seeking to exploit any weaknesses for their own gain, be it financial rewards, property theft, deception or fraud.
 To combat this, MIFARE Plus and DESFire have been developed to address such issues.
 Research suggests that installing/upgrading and using the MIFARE Plus reader technology can cut the threat from cloned cards by half.
 In terms of cost the MIFARE Plus cards are also similar in price point to their Classic counterparts – so continue to offer great value for money along with tightened security and the flexibility which made the original technology so popular.

 There has never been any doubt that having an integrated security system is an advantage – all the various components working together to give a complete picture of any situation.
 But traditionally this involved buying all the parts (access control, CCTV, alarms etc.) from one supplier to ensure they would work perfectly together.
-In a world before universal standards this probably meant having very deep pockets indeed.
+In a world, before universal standards, this probably meant having very deep pockets indeed.

-What a difference IP-revolution and Internet of Things has made to physical security solutions!
+What a difference IP-revolution and Internet of Things have made to physical security solutions!
 Not only do we manufacturers offer easily integrated systems, we positively encourage them.
 Long gone are the days when security producers want to tie customers to a specific and bespoke range of systems.

 In terms of installation, integrated systems are ideal as well.
-In many cases a new system will simply need to be connected to an IP interface to use online connections for its incorporation into an overall security system.
+In many cases, a new system will simply need to be connected to an IP interface to use online connections for its incorporation into an overall security system.
 This does away with lots of awkward and expensive additional wiring, which can be disruptive to fit and costly to install.